popphp/popcorn/README.md

 Custom Methods
 --------------

-If your web server allows for you to configure custom HTTP methods, Popcorn supports that and allows you to register custom HTTP methods with the application.
+If your web server allows the configuration of custom HTTP methods, Popcorn supports that and allows you to register custom HTTP methods with the application.

 ```php